rcrowther/django-sitemapcfg/README.md

             ],
         }

-This assumes the declared model field is a Django 'models.DateField'.
+This assumes the declared model field is a Django 'models.DateTkme' or 'models.DateField'.

 There's another option available.
 This is because it is possible to change a delivered webpage without changing the model.
 Instead, templates are changed.
 As a dramatic example, perhaps templates have been adapted with 'structured data' added, to deliver what Google calls 'search snippets'.
 Of course,, as time goes by, you would like Google (at least, but maybe Bing, Yandex etc.) to recrawl these pages to deliver the new data, and so the enhanced search listing.
 So a literal date can be declared, in the form YYYY-MM-DD,